evey-pea/javascript_daily_notes/README.md

 [date: YYYYMMDD]_[Morning || Afternoon]_[Notes || Challenges || Exercise]
 ```

 The correspong files that I did my work in can be found in the *js_files* directory with a similar name.
 Sometime it will be split into smaller files to reduce of code being run whilst testing it in the *index.html* file.

+**Note** A javascript file is only provided if I have executed on the code either through the index.html template or via node.js.
+If the code was worked on or tested in an online platform, the code will only be provided in the document for that challenge.

 ## License